wp-plugins/child-theme-configurator/readme.txt

 * Fix: add check if theme uses hard-wired stylesheet link and alert to use @import instead of link option
 * Fix: conflicts with using jQuery UI from CDN - using local version of 1.11.2 Widget/Menu/Selectmenu instead
 * Fix: using wp-color-picker handle instead of iris as dependency to make sure wpColorPicker() methods are loaded
-* Fix: copy parent theme widgets logic different if child or parent are active theme
+* Fix: copy parent theme widgets logic is different when child theme is active

 = 1.6.0 =
 * New Feature: option to load parent stylesheet using wp_enqueue_style (link), @import or none.
-Thanks to cmwwebfx and Shapeshifter3 for pushing me on this
+* Thanks to cmwwebfx and Shapeshifter3 for pushing me on this
 * New Feature: automatically-generated slug and name
 * New Feature: restore from backup and reset options
 * New Feature: backup files to "Child Theme Files" on Files Tab so they can be deleted